alecmuffett/they-search-for-you/README.md

 #### search terms

 ```
-* privacy by design
+* "privacy by design"
-* safe by design
+* "safe by design"
-* safety by design
+* "safety by design"
-* secure by design
+* "secure by design"
-* security by design
+* "security by design"
-* should be illegal online
+* "should be illegal online"
-* surveillance capitalism
+* "surveillance capitalism"
-* what is illegal offline
+* "what is illegal offline"
-* wild west
+* "wild west"
 ```

 ## Unicorns